rohansingh/rtc-p2p/README.md

 two things:

-1. WebRTC requires a server or some sort of intermediary to exchange signalling and session data.
+1. WebRTC requires a server or some sort of intermediary to exchange signaling and session data.
 This must be done before a connection between two peers can be established.

-   In this case, each peer communicates with the server using WebSockets to exchange signalling data with other peers.
+   In this case, each peer communicates with the server using WebSockets to exchange signaling data with other peers.

 2. rtc-p2p uses a [web worker](http://en.wikipedia.org/wiki/Web_worker) to
    compute the SHA1 hashes of registered files in the background.
 Web